ioccc-src/winner/1993/rince/design.md

 If there are no keys needed for this transition, the character `*1` should be used instead.
-Now the format of the game description file is now the following: (angle brackets denote an 'entity' to be defined).
+Now the format of the game description file is now the following (angle brackets denote an 'entity' to be defined):

 ```